YottaDB/YDBDoc/ProgGuide/devcycle.rst

 ydb_dist is used to establish the location of the installed YottaDB program and support files.

-The syntax for ydb_dist is as follows:
+The syntax for :code:`ydb_dist` is as follows:

 .. code-block:: bash

    $ ydb_dist=<distribution-directory>

-The standard installation places these files in /usr/local/lib/yottadb.
+The standard installation places these files in :code:`/usr/local/lib/yottadb`.

 Example: